StephaneFeniar/Lottery-BestCombination/README.md

 If we want to reduce the risk of sharing the winnings, we should played one of the less played : [2-5], [3-4], [3-5], [4-5]

 ### Estimation of the playing frequency of each combination

-**Problem : these playing frequencies are hidden by the Lototo organizer.**
+**Problem** : these playing frequencies are hidden by the Lototo organizer.

 So we should not be able to know which combination is the best one to play.
-This is why we're gonna try to estimate these playing frequencies by studying the public results of the past draws.
+This is why we're gonna try to estimate these playing frequencies by studying the **public results of the past draws**:

-**Public Results of the past draws**

 | DrawId| 1st Number| 2nd Number| Tickets' frequency 0 match| Tickets' frequency 1 match| Tickets' frequency with 2 matches|
 |------:|----------:|----------:|--------------------------:|--------------------------:|---------------------------------:|
 |      1|          1|          4|                       0.25|                       0.60|                              0.15|